 Activity note: We will ride about 240 miles on the motorcoach today, approximately 5 hours total drive time.
-Optional walk of one mile on the Santa Fe trail from Fort Osage.
+Optional walk of 1 mile on the Santa Fe trail from Fort Osage.

 Breakfast: Hotel buffet.

-Lunch: At a scenic picnic area near the Overlook, we’ll have boxed lunches with a sandwich, chips, fruit, and water, plus a presentation on Lewis & Clark in the Arrow Rock area.
+Lunch: At a scenic picnic area near the Overlook, we’ll have box lunches with a sandwich, chips, fruit, and water plus with a presentation on Lewis & Clark in the Arrow Rock area.

 Afternoon: Our next stop is Fort Osage National Historic Landmark, approximately an hour and forty-five minutes away.
 This fort overlooking the Missouri River was built in 1808 under William Clark’s direction as both a military garrison and a trade center.
 It has been reconstructed to appear as it was in the days of Lewis and Clark, with authentically attired interpreters who provide living-history insights.
 We will examine the Lewis and Clark exhibits and view a film on the historic expedition.
 Moving on, we’ll arrive mid-afternoon at the Harry S. Truman Library and Museum, commemorating the life and service of our 33rd President.
 During your self-directed exploration of the Library and Museum, don’t miss the exhibit on Spies, Lies, and Paranoia.
 We’ll then proceed to the hotel for check in.